Nothing gets you the job like a great suit, a great smile, and an awesome resume. The resume makes the applicant.

 Video resumes also answer the questions managers want to ask but often don’t have time to.

 Are you thinking of hopping on the video resume trend?
 Learn everything you need to know about video resumes to make the best decision here.

 Paper resumes are the traditional way of sharing your professional background.
 To spice up your paper personality, some candidates include a cover letter.

 Hopefully, the right verbiage or catch phase makes an employer stop at your resume.

 Video resumes go beyond the traditional.
 It’s a one-minute presentation that highlights your professional skills, underscores your interests, and showcases your personality.
 A video resume is like a pre-interview before the actual interview, but you do all the talking.
+Talk yourself up.